hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-clone/README.md

 <!-- Code generated from the comments of the NetworkInterface struct in builder/vsphere/clone/step_customize.go; DO NOT EDIT MANUALLY -->

-- `dns_server_list` ([]string) - Network interface-specific DNS server settings for Windows operating systems.
+- `dns_server_list` ([]string) - Specifies the DNS servers for a specific network interface on a Windows guest operating system.
-  Ignored on Linux and possibly other operating systems - for those systems, please see the [global DNS settings](#global-dns-settings) section.
+  Ignored on Linux.
+Refer to the [global DNS settings](#global-dns-settings) section for additional details.

-- `dns_domain` (string) - Network interface-specific DNS search domain for Windows operating systems.
+- `dns_domain` (string) - Specifies the DNS search domain for a specific network interface on a Windows guest operating system.
-  Ignored on Linux and possibly other operating systems - for those systems, please see the [global DNS settings](#global-dns-settings) section.
+  Ignored on Linux.
+Refer to the [global DNS settings](#global-dns-settings) section for additional details.

-- `ipv4_address` (string) - The IPv4 address assigned to this network adapter.
+- `ipv4_address` (string) - Specifies the IPv4 address assigned to the network adapter.
 If left blank or not included, DHCP is used.

-- `ipv4_netmask` (int) - The IPv4 subnet mask, in bits (example: 24 for 255.255.255.0).
+- `ipv4_netmask` (int) - Specifies the IPv4 subnet mask, in bits, for the network adapter.
+For example, `24` for a `/24` subnet.

-- `ipv6_address` (string) - The IPv6 address assigned to this network adapter.
+- `ipv6_address` (string) - Specifies the IPv6 address assigned to the network adapter.
 If left blank or not included, auto-configuration is used.

-- `ipv6_netmask` (int) - The IPv6 subnet mask, in bits (example: 32).
+- `ipv6_netmask` (int) - Specifies the IPv6 subnet mask, in bits, for the network adapter.
+For example, `64` for a `/64` subnet.

 <!-- End of code generated from the comments of the NetworkInterface struct in builder/vsphere/clone/step_customize.go; -->